 - Turn power OFF at the breaker. - Loosen air relief valve, then remove retainer ring. - Pull filter lid straight up to remove. - Do not twist or pull the filter lid up on an angle.
 This could cause damage to the filter canister, especially in freezing conditions. - Remove filter cartridge and clean with a garden hose and a high-pressure nozzle.
-Periodically you may need to soak your filter in a "cartridge filter cleaner" to remove excess minerals and/or oils. - Rinse filter thoroughly before installing.
+Periodically you may need to soak your filter in a "cartridge filter cleaner" to remove excess minerals and/or oils.
+Rinse filter thoroughly before installing.
 Clean o-ring on filter lid and apply a light film of silicone lubricant to the o-ring.
-Do not use a petroleum-based lubricant as it could damage the o-ring.
+Do not use a - petroleum-based lubricant as it could damage the o-ring.
 Consult your Coast Spas dealer to purchase suitable lubricant. - Place clean Cartridge in filter canister. - Replace filter lid and re-tighten retaining ring (finger tight only).

-NOTE: Make sure FILTER ACCESS LID t h e o-ring is on the a i r relief RETAINING RING valve, and is finger tight prior AIR RELIEF VALVE to DOME LID FILTER CARTRIDGE starting the pump.
-This o-ring should periodically be lubricated with a silicone lubricant.
+NOTE: Make sure the o-ring is on the air relief valve, and is finger tight prior to starting the pump.
+This o-ring should periodically be lubricated with a silicone lubricant. • There is a 3/8" clear line coming from the filter area and this goes to the bottom corner of the spa.
+This drains all the water from around the filter canister.This is a good time to check the skimmer basket.
+Bring skimmer door

-- There is a 3/8" clear line coming from the filter area and this goes to the bottom corner of the spa.
-This drains all the water from around the filter canister. - This is a good time to check the skimmer basket.
-Bring skimmer door (weir) forward and unscrew basket.
+(weir) forward and unscrew basket.
 Clean out debris and reinstall.